K9 Bug-Out Evacuation List

 "Evacuate with Your Dogs Help " by Amber Higgins

-The detailed list of items to pack for pets and people
+Detailed list of items to pack for pets and people

-How to prepare to go to shelters with a pet
+How-to prepare to go to shelters with a pet

 Pet Evacuation Laws